 Friend to All Living Things: The Na'vi to the flora and fauna of Pandora.
 They are even able to neural link with them.
 Doesn't stop some of the flora and fauna from trying to kill them—nor does it stop them from killing said flora/fauna.
 They just apologize to it afterwards.

-Half-Human Hybrid: The Avatars, specially built to be a hybrid of Na'vi and an individual human's DNA.
+Half-Human Hybrid: The Avatars are specially built to be a hybrid of Na'vi and an individual human's DNA.

 Magic Skirt: The Na'vi tend to wear nothing but a skimpy loincloth.
 There are improbably few wardrobe malfunctions.

-Noble Savage: Played straight, but justifiable as it is not Sully's status as a human (or Half-Human Hybrid) that makes him "Special" but rather, his different cultural background allows him to view things from a different perspective.
+Noble Savage: Played straight, but justifiable as it is not Jake's status as a human (or Half-Human Hybrid) that makes him "special" but rather, his different cultural background allows him to view things from a different perspective.

 Nubile Savage: Only Jake ever gets dirty, and only because he's inexperienced.
 Every Na'vi has perfect teeth and skin.